cqz123321/cqz123321.github.io/content/project/FSR/index.md

 ---
-title: "Customized FSR"
+title: "Soft finger integrated with Customized FSR "
 summary: "This project enhances the TacFR gripper by improving FSR accuracy, developing custom high-resolution sensors, and integrating a cable-driven bending mechanism for greater dexterity.
 To address the lack of shear force sensing, we propose a dual-layer FSR design, enabling more precise force detection and enhancing grasp stability."

 tags:
   - Customized FSR

 date: "2024-12-01T00:00:00Z"